mahshidgh/Nvidia-GStreamer-sample-apps/DeepStream-Video-RoI-Detection-Tracking/README.md

 ### preprocess-tiling-config.txt

 This file allows you to set the Regions of Interest (ROIs) for the pipeline.
 Modify the coordinates as required to focus on specific areas in your video feed.
-Please refer to the \url{Nvdspreprocessor document}{https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvdspreprocess.html} to learn about how to modify the configuration file to fit your case.
+Please refer to the [Nvdspreprocessor document][https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvdspreprocess.html] to learn about how to modify the configuration file to fit your case.

 ### pipeline-config.yml